 From its roots in small claims to its expanded capacity for criminal and misdemeanor cases, family law, landlord-tenant resolutions, bankruptcy, probate and beyond, ODR has a purpose in every court.
 This scalable platform expands and contracts to meet evolving business options or case-specific needs.

-Meet Molly – Your AI Mediator for Dispute Resolution Outside the Courts
+Meet Mollie – Your AI Mediator for Dispute Resolution Outside the Courts

 As the landlord of a rental home, you’re giving a final inspection on your property after the latest tenant has moved out.
 You’re disappointed to find the upkeep was poor and you’ll need to hire a professional cleaning service before you can re-lease.
 There are also some new scratches on the furniture – probably the doing of the tenant’s cat.
 Now that the tenant has moved out of state for a new job, it’s difficult to get in touch and work out an agreement on how much he’s responsible for paying.
 And, honestly, neither of you are interested in the stress of the court system or accruing any more costs.

-So you decide to turn to Molly, the algorithm-based mediator, to guide you through to an agreement.
+So you decide to turn to Mollie, the algorithm-based mediator, to guide you through to an agreement.

 Why an Algorithm-Based Mediation Tool?